leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 The "Linear-to-Parametric" control allows the user to mix the output between standard linear Ambisonic decoding and the COMPASS parametric decoding.
 This control can be used in cases where parametric processing sounds too aggressive, or if the user prefers some degree of localisation blur offered by linear Ambisonic decoding.

-The plugin is considered by the authors a production tool and, due to its time-frequency processing, requires internal audio buffer sizes of 1024 samples.
-Hence we do not consider it as a low-latency plugin and therefore it is not suitable for interactive input.
+The plug-in is considered by the authors a production tool and, due to its time-frequency processing, requires internal audio buffer sizes of 1024 samples.
+Hence we do not consider it as a low-latency plug-in and therefore it is not suitable for interactive input.
 For cases such as interactive binaural rendering for VR with head-tracking, please use the <b>COMPASS|Binaural</b> variant.

 **Developers**: Leo McCormack and Archontis Politis.